Oceana High School (West Virginia): School profile

+Sports

 Oceana High School won the AA Boys State Basketball Championship in 1963, 1965 and 1994.
 The boys basketball team was AA State Runners Up in 1960 and 1993.
 The boys basketball team was the 2001 A State Runners Up and in 1949 were the State Class B Runners Up in Boys Basketball.
 In total, Oceana High School boys basketball accumulated 23 Sectional Titles, 14 Regional Titles, 4 State Runners Up and 3 State Championships before consolidation in 2002.

 Oceana High School also had three AA State Runners Up appearances in Football.
 Those years were 1968, 1970 and 1971.

 Oceana High School had one AA State title game appearance in baseball in 1997.
 They finished as the runner up.

-Oceana High School also won back to back AA State Championships in Track and Field in 1972 and 1973.
+Oceana High School won back to back AA State Championships in Track and Field in 1972 and 1973.